DhwaniSondhi/Spring-Framework-Udemy-Tutorial-NavinReddy/README.md

 # Spring-Framework-Tutorial-NavinReddy
-This repository includes the Spring framework basics learned through tutorial created by NavinReddy.
+This repository includes the Spring framework basics learned through a tutorial created by NavinReddy.

-### Prerequites
+### Prerequisites
 - Java 8
 - Eclipse IDE
 - GIT